JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
 <b>After a few hours and right before I decided to stop the project, you can see that there was a total of 10,529 attacks or failed login attempts.
-20 were in the USA which was me testing the PowerShell script, 9 from Cambodia, and a whopping 10.5k from Tunisia.
+20 were in the USA, which was me testing the PowerShell script, 9 from Cambodia, and a whopping 10.5k from Tunisia.
 They were using automated brute-forcing software to try thousands of different password combinations and usernames.
-There was even more attempts but my PowerShell script had to be stopped and started multiple times.
+There were even more attempts, but my PowerShell script had to be stopped and started multiple times.
 This is why it's important to use strong passwords and uncommon usernames!
 The second picture is the number of API calls I had that day.
-All of them are not shown because I had to upgrade the number of calls I could make.</b>  <br/>
+All of them are not shown because I had to upgrade the number of calls I could make. </b>  <br/>
 </p>

 ![Stopped_Because_of_API_Calls_Limit_At_150k](https://user-images.githubusercontent.com/108043108/225454550-20b2f3d6-5593-44cf-8bbc-290fb941da8c.JPG)